2025–26 UEFA Youth League Domestic Champions Path

-The 2025–26 UEFA Youth League Domestic Champions Path began on 17 September and will end on 10 December 2025.
-A total of 50 teams are competing in the Domestic Champions Path to decide 10 of the 32 places in the knockout phase of the 2025–26 UEFA Youth League.
+The 2025–26 UEFA Youth League Domestic Champions Path began on 17 September and ended on 10 December 2025.
+A total of 50 teams competed in the Domestic Champions Path to decide 10 of the 32 places in the knockout phase of the 2025–26 UEFA Youth League.

 Times are CET or CEST, (Note: CEST (UTC+2) for dates up to 25 October 2025, and CET (UTC+1) for dates thereafter.) as listed by UEFA (local times, if different, are in parentheses).

 Format

 In the Domestic Champions Path, each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
 If the aggregate score was level, as the away goals rule had been scrapped, the match would be decided by a penalty shoot-out with no extra time played.

-The ten third round winners will advance to the knockout phase, where they will be joined by the 22 best-ranked teams from the UEFA Champions League Path.
+The ten third round winners advanced to the knockout phase, where they were joined by the 22 best-ranked teams from the UEFA Champions League Path.